quru/image-defer/README.md

 TODO Describe events - requested event not called when images are swapped in from browser cache - loaded and unloaded should be

-TODO Call reset and lazyload if the page layout changes
+TODO Call reset if the page layout changes

 ### Options